skyflow-samples/bulk-import-sample/README.md

 This application demonstrates how to bulk import records into a Skyflow vault.
 The sample includes a vault template, sample data for 1,000 records, and a script to import the sample data.

+The sample code imports 25 records at a time with a maximum of 80 requests per minute.

 ## Requirements

 - node - v10.17